linpengcheng/PurefunctionPipelineDataflow/README.md

     the warehouse scheduler uses Gantt chart algorithm to dynamically plan and schedule the workshop to complete tasks for global optimization.
+    - **Standard Gantt chart algorithm dynamic programming scheduling**:
-    - The task designer is an internal user who can correctly estimate task time, dependencies between tasks, and divide tasks correctly.
+      The task designer is an internal user who can correctly estimate task time,
+      dependencies between tasks,
+      and divide tasks correctly.
+      This is the optimal scheduling algorithm.
     - If the task designer is an external user, such as the task designer of a cloud service provider, it is difficult to guarantee that they can do this.
+      - **Preemptive multitasking scheduling**:
-      - Traditional computer science uses preemptive multitasking to schedule tasks, forcing division of tasks in resource competition, preventing inappropriate or long-term computing tasks
+        Traditional computer science uses
+        preemptive multitasking to schedule tasks,
+        forcing division of tasks in resource competition, preventing inappropriate or long-term computing tasks